BelledonneCommunications/flexisip/README.md

 ## Required build tools

 - C and C++ compiler.
-GCC and Clang are supported as long as they are recent enough for building C++14 code.
+GCC and Clang are supported *as long as they are recent enough for building C++14 code*.
+  On Redhat/CentOS 7, we recommend installing gcc-7 from https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/ .
+The default gcc-4.8 is not sufficient.
 - CMake >= 3.13
 - make or Ninja
 - Python >= 3